ETTOTW/Herobrine/docs/status.md

 <img src="image/baseline1.png">

+Block Type:
-Start Point: Redstone block
+- Start Point: Redstone Block
-End Point: Emerald
+- End Point: Emerald Block
-Common Speed: Diamond
+- Common Speed: Diamond Block
-Speed Down: Soul Sand
+- Speed Down: Soul Sand

 <img src="image/blocks_type.png" width="500" >

 ## Approach
-We use the q-learning algorithm to train the client.
+We use the q-learning algorithm and ε-greedy method to train our agent.
 Our q-table has a state number that corresponds to the non-air block number.
-Our actions include up, down, left, and right.
+We have 4 actions that include up, down, left, and right.
 For each iteration, we update our q value according to the algorithm:

 <img src="image/q-learning.png" width="500" >

 For now, we just give a high reward when our agent reaches the destination.
 We will adjust it in the future.
-The function also gives a negative reward when the agent falls to the lava and when time passes.
+The function also gives negative rewards when the agent falls to the lava and when time passes.
 To achieve this, we use <RewardForTouchingBlockType> and <RewardForTimeTaken> in our mission XML file.

-Our reward function for now just gives a high reward to the path from blocks near destination to the destination.
-We will adjust it in the future.
-By doing this, we guarantee that our rewards are updated for every iteration from states to other states.

 ## Evaluation